zanaaziz/fibonacci-sequence/README.md

         return 1
     elif n > 2:
         return fibonacci(n-1) + fibonacci(n-2)
+    else:
+        return "[n must be a positive integer]"
 ```

 More specifically though, it happens on line 16 and 17 here: